What is EPCRA?

 To reduce the likelihood of such a disaster in the United States, Congress imposed requirements for federal, state and local governments, tribes, and industry.
 These requirements covered emergency planning and "Community Right-to-Know" reporting on hazardous and toxic chemicals.
 The Community Right-to-Know provisions help increase the public's knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment.
 States and communities, working with facilities, can use the information to improve chemical safety and protect public health and the environment.

 Sections 301 to 303.
-Emergency Planning - Local governments are required to prepare chemical emergency response plans, and to review plans at least annually.
+Emergency Planning (3 pp, 203 K, About PDF) - Local governments are required to prepare chemical emergency response plans, and to review plans at least annually.
 State governments are required to oversee and coordinate local planning efforts.
-Facilities that maintain Extremely Hazardous Substances (EHS) on-site in quantities greater than corresponding threshold planning quantities must cooperate in emergency plan preparation.
+Facilities that maintain Extremely Hazardous Substances (EHS) on-site in quantities greater than corresponding threshold planning quantities (TPQs) (6 pp, 219 K, About PDF) must cooperate in emergency plan preparation.

 Section 304.
 Emergency Notification - Facilities must immediately report accidental releases of EHSs and “hazardous substances” defined under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 Any releases of these substances in quantities greater than their corresponding Reportable Quantities (RQs) must be reported to state and local officials.
 See also Continuous Release Reporting.